DeadGrin/pass_manager/README.md

 # pass_manager
-Password manager i wrote for myself.
-(NOT ENCRYPTED).
+Password manager i wrote for myself (pet project with NO ENCRYPTION).
 AES encryption will be added, but idk when.
 If you want to use it:
 1. Download "ddgrnPassManager.zip" in releases tab.
 2. Come up with a key
-4. Generate 256 HASH based on your key and put it inside KEYSHA256.txt.
+3. Generate 256 HASH based on your key and put it inside KEYSHA256.txt.
-5. Launch .exe file
+4. Launch .exe file
-6. Type your key and press Enter
+5. Type your key and press Enter

+Application stores key only in SHA256 format, so if you forgot the key, you cannot restore it (only brutforce or search in sha256 databases).
+Application does not encrypt passwords themselves so they are accesible in application folder.
+If you want to implement encryption feel free to contact me or create a branch.

 To edit service/login/password double-click right button

 To copy service/login/password double-click left button